rem137/IA_Manager/README.md

 ## OpenAI assistant (beta)

-If an OpenAI API key is available via the `OPENAI_API_KEY` environment variable (or `Assistant_Token` for backward compatibility), you can chat with the beta Assistant API to control the CLI.
-You may reuse an existing assistant by setting its ID in `OPENAI_ASSISTANT_ID` (or in `Assistant_Token` when the value starts with `asst_`).
-If no ID is provided a new assistant is created automatically.
+Set an OpenAI API key in the `OPENAI_API_KEY` environment variable to enable the assistant.
+The old `Assistant_Token` variable is still accepted as a fallback for the API key or to provide a pre‑existing assistant ID (values beginning with `asst_`).
+If no ID is supplied via `OPENAI_ASSISTANT_ID`, a new assistant is created automatically.
 Run:

 ```
 python -m ia_manager assistant